All fun, no harm, right?

 It’s always wise to take steps to stay on top of your sexual health, whether you’re dating seriously or casually.

 Despite your intention of keeping things casual, your feelings might take an unexpected turn.
 You might feel hesitant to bring it up out of fear that you’ll wreck the good thing you’ve got going.

 It’s important to tell the truth, though.
 For all you know, they’ve developed similar feelings.
 Even if they don’t feel the same way, keeping your interest a secret can eventually hurt you when the relationship never progresses.

 Worst case scenario, they turn you down or decide to end your current involvement.
-Accepting this can be touch, but just as you want them to honor your needs and boundaries, you have to grant them the same respect.
+Accepting this can be tough, but just as you want them to honor your needs and boundaries, you have to grant them the same respect.